hottahidit/BP-Games/README.md

 # Project Overview
 This is for my KS3 Baccalaureate.
 More specifically, for the creative strand.
-This project will initially test the logic in a seperate logic file before implementing in the frontend.
-The backend for my website is supported by Flask.
+I initially created logic to test the logic for the games.
+Then I migrated to Flask-BPG to hold my website.
+I have hosted two games: Minesweeper and Brick Breaker.
+I havenot used AI to make any code or debug my program.
+I only used ChatGPT for research purposes.
+This project uses flask, termcolor is optional.
+To download the packages, run pip install -r requirements.txt.